timheilman/scorebridge-cloud/README.md

 npm run -- exportEnvDev
 ```

 That file will point at appropriate services for the stage or "env".
-Then run integration tests with:
+Then run integration and/or e2e tests with:

 ```
 npm run -- integration-test
+npm run -- e2e-test
 ```

+Integration tests System-Under-Test is everything behind an artificial invocation of lambda code.
+Thus NODE_ENV is inspected in production code, and SSO credentials rather than env-provided ones are used when NODE_ENV is test, but otherwise all execution beyond the lambda is real.

+E2E tests are as close to acceptance tests as we can get, although user sign up is simulated with cognito idp admin commands.

 ## Template features